 - Only buy upgrades that you can afford, and still keep a reserve (enough to buy the next car that will unlock, so you can take advantage of that 20% off one time offer)

-- Only buy upgrades that yield significant improvements in area you need.
-(Final 1-2 stages of engine upgrade is probably not needed, but drivetrain and tires are usually good)
+- Only buy upgrades that yield significant improvements in the area you need.
+(Final 1-2 stages of engine upgrade are probably not needed, but drivetrain and tires are usually good)

 - Generally, if there are 5 upgrade levels, level 5 is probably not worth the money.
 However, if there are only 3, then buy all 3.

 - Generally, you want upgrades that allow your car to pull more Gs (shaper turns without losing speed), then acceleration (shorter 0-60 times), then it's a toss-up between horsepower (top speed) and braking (distance).

 Driving and Control Tips

 - Find a control scheme that works for you, with as little driving assistance as possible.

 - Auto-brake should be left on low as you learn your braking points, then off altogether.